IELTS – International English Language Testing System

 Transport for London (TfL) has recently changed its London Private Hire regulations.

-From the 1st October 2016 new and existing Private Hire drivers renewing their licence will be required to take an approved test of English and achieve a B1 result.
+From 1 October 2016 new and existing Private Hire drivers renewing their licence will be required to take an approved test of English and achieve a B1 result.

 The London Exam Centre has been authorised by the British Council to conduct these tests for London Private Hire drivers.